samarthshukla6/StellarSync5.O_Pravah/README.md

 ## Features and Implementations

 ### 1. GSAP-Based Home Page 🎨
-**Implementation**: Stunning animations and transitions powered by GSAP, creating an immersive user experience.
+**Implementation**: Stunning animations and transitions powered by GSAP, creating an immersive user experience.<br>
 **Impact**: Enhances user engagement and sets a professional tone for the platform.

 **Screen Recording**: